EmmaLitzer/NASA_PSG/README.md

 Conduct atmospheric and surface comparisons of planet and planet-like objects.

+Generate plots of the spectral radiance of the object (surface, atmosphere, and scattering aerosols) and their difference with a standard object spectral radiance.
+An excel file with wavelength and SR values for each component can be genrated and saved to local directory.

 To use this PSG data analyser:

 * Configure a planet or planet-like object, instrument parameters, and viewing geometry in the Planetary Spectrum Generator (PSG) located at https://psg.gsfc.nasa.gov/index.php.
 I recommend downloading the object config file for easy loading later.